 Food business classes

-There are four classes for registration of a food business.
+There are five classes for registration of a food business.
 A business is classed according to the degree of risk associated with its food handling activities.

 You need to understand which class your business falls into so you know what requirements you will need to meet.